orti10/Simon-Says-Game/README.md

 and saving it in a data base using json file as data base.
 (I know it is not enough in the level of execution but it provides a temporary solution to show ability.)
-*Table Fields: Name, Score, Date(front to local time), Sort by high score*
+*Table Fields: Name, Score, Date(front to local time), Sort by high score* Use Grid table react - So that I do not have to exercise from scratch

 2. The goal was to bring out a product and Implement functionality!
    The next step is to upgrade and add more things and of course complete the required knowledge.